Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 The fresher your whole coffee beans the more chance you will have of getting that perfect crema on top of your espresso shot.

 To prolong the life of the rubber seal, always store the plunger separately do not leave it inside of the AeroPress.

-I highly recommend you invest in a pour-over kettle.
-Unlike a regular kettle a gooseneck kettle allows for a more even and optimal pour over your ground coffee.
+I highly recommend you invest in a good pour-over kettle.
+Unlike a regular kettle, a gooseneck kettle allows for a more even and optimal pour over your ground coffee.